Nihat Odabaşı: Career

 He was one of the people who received the Honorary Award at the 1st European Union Quality Awards given by the Consumer Academy on 31 May 2009 at the European Union Quality Summit in Çırağan Palace.
 The music video for Gülben Ergen's song "Yalnızlık", which was directed by Odabaşı, received the Best Music Video award at the 36th Golden Butterfly Awards on 12 June 2009.

 On 13 January 2010, he was selected as one of the Best Photographers of the Year by the Kabataşlılar Association.
 On 6 March 2012 at the 2nd Pal FM Music Awards, he won the Best Music Video award for the music video he had made for Hadise's song "Superman".
 On 12 April 2013, at the 1st Turkey Music Awards, his music video for Ziynet Sali's song "Her Şey Güzel Olacak" earned him the Best Music Video award.
 The same music video was awarded as the Best Music Video on 6 May 2013 at the 3rd Pal FM Music Awards.

-He appeared on the music video for Gülben Ergen's song "Dünyaları Versem", which was directed by himself and released in January 2013.
+He appeared in the music video for Gülben Ergen's song "Dünyaları Versem", which was directed by himself and released in January 2013.
 On 15 April 2014 at the 3rd Fashion TV Mode Awards and later on 13 May 2015 at the 4th Fashion TV Mode Awards, he received the Best Fashion Photographer of the Year award.

 His music video for Metin Arolat's song "Karavan" was nominated for the Best Music Video award at the 42nd Golden Butterfly Awards.
 On 25 May 2017, he again won the Best Fashion Photographer of the Year award at the 6th Fashion TV Mode Awards.
 The music videos for Demet Akalın's songs "Ah Ulan Sevda" and "Nazar" and Funda Arar's song "Düşman gibi", all of which were directed by Odabaşı, were nominated for the Best Music Video award at the 44th Golden Butterfly Awards.